-- 1. The foundation operates as follows: - An exempt purpose of the foundation is relieving poverty or human distress, and its exempt activities are designed to improve conditions among the poor or distressed or in an area or
+- 1. The foundation operates as follows: - An exempt purpose of the foundation is relieving poverty or human distress, and its exempt activities are designed to improve conditions among the poor or distressed or in an area subject to poverty or national disaster (such as providing food or clothing to indigents or residents in a disaster area), or

-- The foundation makes grants or other payments directly for the exempt purpose without the help of an intervening organization or agency, and - The foundation has a salaried or voluntary staff of administrators, researchers, or other personnel who supervise and direct the exempt activities on a continuing basis,
+- The foundation makes grants or other payments directly for the exempt purpose without the help of an intervening organization or agency, and - The foundation has a salaried or voluntary staff of administrators, researchers, or other personnel who supervise and direct the exempt activities on a continuing basis.

-2. The foundation has developed specialized skills, expertise, or is involved in a particular discipline (such as scientific or medical research, social work, education, or the social sciences).
-It has a salaried staff of administrators, researchers, or other personnel who supervise or conduct activities that support the foundation's work in its particular area of interest.
-As part of these activities the foundation makes grants, scholarships, or other payments to individuals to encourage their involvement in the foundation's area of interest and in a segment of the activities the foundation carries on (such as grants under which the recipients, in addition to independent study, attend classes, seminars, or conferences the foundation sponsors or conducts, or grants for social work or scientific research projects under the foundation's general direction and supervision).
+- 2. The foundation has the following characteristics in the performance of their exempt purpose: - Developed specialized skills, expertise, or is involved in a particular discipline (such as scientific or medical research, social work, education, or the social sciences). - Has a salaried staff of administrators, researchers, or other personnel who supervise or conduct activities that support the foundation's work in its particular area of interest. - As part of these activities, the foundation makes grants, scholarships, or other payments to individuals to encourage their involvement in the foundation's area of interest and in a segment of the activities the foundation carries on (such as grants under which the recipients, in addition to independent study, attend classes, seminars, or conferences the foundation sponsors or conducts, or grants for social work or scientific research projects under the foundation's general direction and supervision).